rackerlabs/design-system/_component_design/toast.md

 layout: component
 category: Components
 usage: >
    A toast is a notification component that contains a short message about the status of a user action.
-Toasts appears on the screen for 10 seconds and then disappears on its own.
+Toasts appears on the screen for 10 seconds and then disappears.
 preview-image: preview-images/toast.svg
 status: stable
 resource: true
-last-modified: 2019-04-19
+last-modified: 2019-04-23
 helix-ui-css: true
 helix-ui-javascript: true
 pagelink: https://rackerlabs.github.io/helix-ui/components/toasts/